isomerpages/moe-victoriajc/_admissions/Direct School Admissions (DSA).md

 title: Direct School Admissions (DSA)
 permalink: /admissions/direct-school-admissions/
 description: ""
+variant: markdown
 ---
 ![](/images/Sub%20Page%20Banners%202023/2023%20dsa.jpg)
 ### DSA-JC Admission

 We offer Direct School Admission (DSA) to VJC in a number of talent areas.
 If you want to be part of a vibrant and supportive community, look no further!
-Check out our [instagram](https://www.instagram.com/p/Crw2NMDJsbq/?utm_source=ig_web_copy_link) to find out more about our DSA students and their #whyvj!

-The DSA talent areas for the 2023 DSA-JC Admission Exercise are listed below.
-The 2023 DSA-JC Admission Exercise has ended and we wish all applicants all the best!
-Do check back in April 2024 for the updated list of talent areas.
+The DSA talent areas for the 2024 DSA-JC Admission Exercise are listed below.

 ### Performing Arts